honey-gupta/ustraa/README.md

 #### Setup Local Environment

-In package.json file you will find below mentioned dependances
+In package.json file you will find below mentioned dependencies

 axios 0.21.1,